nesherson/site-bookmarker/README.md

 # Website bookmarker

-This is a site bookmarker I made while following "Traversy Media" tutorial
+This is a site bookmarker I made while following "Traversy Media" tutorial.Difference is that I changed layout design from bootstrap to grid and flexbox.

 ## Full window